Fotisbs/KIWI_FRUITS_MICROBIOME/README.md

 Bacteria Quality-Classification-Phyloseq Object.r
 cd ../../
 ```
 3) Data analysis folder include subfolders for each analysis graphs supplied at the researched article "Inside the kiwifruit microcosm: tissue-specific microbiome shifts driven by cold storage and 1-MCP".
 Subfolders contain the R script to be executed for "Fungi" and "Bacteria" for both main and supplementary figures.
+Follow the scripts to replicate the results.
 ```

 3a.
-Run Bar Plots Analysis
+Run the α-diversity Analysis (Main Figure)

 3b.
-Run NMDS Analysis
+Run the NMDS Analysis (Main Figure)

 3c.
-Run PERMANOVA Analysis
+Run the Differential Abundance (DA) heatmaps Analysis (Main Figure)

-Further on continue for the supplementary graphs

 3d.
-Run Rarefaction curves
+Run the NMDS Triplot Analysis (Main Figure)

+Further on continue with the supplementary figures

 3e.
-Run The α-diversity Shannon index
+Run the Rarefaction Curves Analysis (Supplementary)

 3f.
-Run the Differential abundance (DA) heatmaps for microbiome dataset
+Run the Bar Plots Analysis (Supplementary)

+3g.
+Run the NMDS Analysis (per tissue) (Supplementary)

+3h.
+Run the PERMANOVA Analysis (Supplementary)
 ```